iotaledger/iota-wiki/docs/learn/chrysalis/core-concepts/white-flag-consensus.md

 In the case of double spends, White Flag Consensus chooses to approve the first transaction that does not conflict with the transactions approved in the past.
 Any conflicting transactions that appear later are automatically ignored and left unconfirmed.
-This deterministic approach means that every node will reach the same state without needing to communicate or coordinate.
+This deterministic approach means that every node will reach the same state without communicating or coordinating.

 ## Benefits of White Flag Consensus